Skip to main content

 What was the first factory in America?

-a cotton-spinning mill in Pawtucket, Rhode Island
+Samuel Slater’s cotton-spinning mill in Pawtucket, Rhode Island (1790) was the first successful factory in the U.S.

-What is the main reason the putting out system gave way to the factory system?
+What is the main reason the putting-out system gave way to the factory system?

 What was the main benefit of the factory system?